some-natalie/some-natalie/_recipes/sourdough-pancakes.md

 ## Notes

 - Drop sprinkles, chopped nuts, chocolate chips, whatever on the top of each pancake as it cooks.
+- Most any blend of seeds/grains for baker's texture are good here, too.
 - Reheats great over the week.
 - Using all-purpose flour results in flat sad pancakes at high altitude.
 - Adapted from King Arthur Baking's [recipe](https://www.kingarthurbaking.com/recipes/classic-sourdough-waffles-or-pancakes-recipe).